-This stream of thought led to the idea of Yield Curve Control (YCC), which is the latest version of QQE.
-Therefore, to me YCC appears to be the ultimate form of unconventional monetary policy.
+This stream of thoughts led to the idea of Yield Curve Control (YCC), which is the latest version of QQE that has all of the four elements of policy evolution that I have mentioned.
+Therefore, to me YCC appears an ultimate form of unconventional monetary policy.